Bak Kerng 五香肉卷

 This is my mother-in-law’s recipe and one that my wife and I decided to attempt to make today.
 I decided to follow the exact method and portions according to the original recipe so that I can make changes to it after I have done it.
 The recipe appended below can literally feed quite a lot of people, so attempt only if you are ready to take on the challenge.

 Bak Kerng as the name of the dish is called is really Chinese style meat sausage.
-In Singaporean hawker centres or good courts, one would easily locate these stalls selling wu xiang or in English would mean five flavours.
+In Singaporean hawker centres or food courts, one would easily locate these stalls selling wu xiang or in English would mean “five flavours”.
 It is as if the five flavours of foods are represented here.
 Most people refer to Bak Kerng as Wu Xiang and over time, it’s become an easier term to refer to it.
+Of course if you’re from Penang (Malaysia), you would refer to it as Lor Bak, but essentially, it is the same thing.
+Suffice to say, the ingredient lists varies from recipe to recipe, the key thing is the taste of the sausage.

 This recipe is heap full of ingredients as nothing is left to chance here.
 Deliciously sweet Swa Lor prawns are used and pork belly instead of just lean pork.
 The addition of the cuttlefish paste adds a different dimension to the bak kerng and especially after frying it in a mixture of olive and soya bean oil, the traditional dish literally comes alive.
 A secret ingredient is the rind of the pork belly as I infused the vegetable oil with the fatty pork oil that made the flavour of the bak kerng phenomenal.